yannick42/my-notes/src/site/notes/Personal/Books notes/Mathematics/Mathematics for Machine Learning - Chapter 4 - Exercices.md

 ==TODO==

 #### Exercice 4.7
-> Are the following matrices diagonlizable ?
+> Are the following matrices diagonalizable ?
 If yes, determine their diagonal form and a basis with respect to which the transformation matrices are diagonal.
 If no, give reasons why they are not diagonalizable.
 >
 > **a)**
 > $$A=\begin{bmatrix}0&1 \newline -8&4\end{bmatrix}$$